 The 2nd of June is a great occasion for an employee gift.

 It's Leave the Office Early Day, which means that your content could be all about promoting work-life balance and urging your employees to enjoy themselves away from the office a little earlier than on other days.

 On June 4, America celebrates National Donut Day.

 Offer a free donut to your customers or simply create colorful content to make your audience’s day.

-As expected, Dunkin’ celebrated National Donut Day with a free donut with any beverage purchase.
+As expected, Dunkin’ celebrated National Donut Day by offering a free donut with any beverage purchase.

 We could totally see that coming!